Israel's Bank Hapoalim Q1 profit jumps on reversal of loan loss provision

-JERUSALEM, May 13 (Reuters) - Bank Hapoalim POLI.TA, Israel's largest lender, reported a higher than expected jump in quarterly profit, boosted by a reversal of provisions to protect against loan defaults.
+JERUSALEM, May 13 (Reuters) - Bank Hapoalim POLI.TA, Israel's largest lender, on Thursday posted a bigger-than-expected jump in quarterly profit, boosted by a reversal of provisions to protect against loan defaults.

-Hapoalim said on Thursday it earned 1.354 billion shekels ($412 million) in the January-March period, compared with a 192 million shekel profit in the first quarter of 2020.
+Hapoalim earned 1.354 billion shekels ($412 million) in the January-March period, compared with a 192 million shekel profit in the first quarter of 2020 and a profit of 898 million shekels forecast in a Reuters poll of analysts.

 ($1 = 3.2874 shekels)